Fraa4/VideoToGd2.2/README.md

 # VideoToGd2.2
 A program that converts videos from Geometrize to Geometry Dash.
-Only available on Windows currently.
+Only available on Windows.

 # Requirements